2024Drilling Rigs & AutomationFeaturesInnovating While Drilling®Safety and ESGSeptember/October

 “When we’re looking at technology, all we’re trying to do is get more information to the user,” said Matt Givens, Domain Expert – Pressure Control Equipment, SLB.
 “Whether that information is on the edge at the well site and they’re getting it there, or whether we’re connecting that data back to town, if we can get that data back, it’s going to help people start making better decisions.”

 While people will still be an important part of the drilling process, the question of how, exactly, humans will function on the rigs is still a question the industry has yet to answer.
-Automation will likely lead to people being reassigned to places off the rig floor, or even off the rig entirely to remote operations centers where they can monitor the systems running the equipment.
-With people out of the way, drilling rigs in the future could see radical changes in design.
+Automation is increasingly leading to people being reassigned to places other than the rig floor; perhaps in the future people will operate rigs from remote operations centers miles away from the rig.
+As roles evolve and people work differently, drilling rigs in the future will see radical changes in design.

 Industry representatives have ideas of what rigs will look like, but the likelihood of these ideas coming to fruition depends as much on market forces as they do on technological capabilities.
 Capital discipline and returning cash to shareholders are still the top priorities for operators and drillers looking to maintain a steady position following the post-COVID oil price downturn.
 Even though WTI price has recovered to 2019 levels, the industry is still cautious about putting significant funds into developing unproven systems, regardless of their potential.
 This conservatism will be a hurdle to seeing the rig of the future actualized.